Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You don't have to put up food in large scales.
 When I see peppers marked down to 20 cents each, I buy a few and dice them up, then blanch.
 I pat dry, then put in a large freezer bag for use on pizza, chili, omelets.
 I just grab a handful as needed.

 Also, check your fridge on a regular base.
 Use up food or freeze it before it goes bad.
 It does not gain you anything if you buy it cheap, but let it go to waste.

 My daughter likes the variety of cut up vegetables that come in a large sectioned, nifty plastic, re-sealable container.
 I noticed that it had pretty much the same veggies as the $3 bag of stir fry, also by Taylor Farms.

 I became tired of throwing away green and red peppers because they either didn't get used or started to go bad.
 Now I chop them up or cut into strips and put them in freezer bags to take out anytime I need some.
-Now I make a habit of bringing home a bag of onions and doing the same with half of them.
-It also saves time when you have to cook after work!

 I love the summertime, going to the farms to buy all fresh veggies.
 Yummy!
-There is nothing better, and it is good for you!

 Put those little packages, that come in everything (moisture preventing) in your crispers.
 It keeps all you keep there, lettuce etc. fresher for a much longer time.

 Visit fruit and vegetable markets and check out their marked down bins for slightly bruised and immediate use items at discount prices!